cosmic-cat-yt/Cosmic-Cat/README.md

 ## Beta
 We're now using beta to test out new features before adding them to the release version.

-If you want to test them out, get the beta from below!
+If you want to test them out, get the beta from below!<br/>
 [cosmic-cat.user.js](https://github.com/ciulinuwu/cosmic-cat/raw/beta/cosmic-cat.user.js)